 Design of measurement set-ups and scenarios

 The laboratory set-up must allow a comparison between different receivers and different navigation services under the same circumstances.
-Defining and characterising the used equipments, such as GNSS sources, signal generators, cables and combiners/splitters, makes up the design phase of the laboratory.
+Defining and characterising the used equipment, such as GNSS sources, signal generators, cables and combiners/splitters, makes up the design phase of the laboratory.

 Similar, for collecting real life data within all components of Belgian Defense, a mobile set-up has to be defined able to be integrated into our main weapon systems.